 Adult dogs and cats: Deworm every 3 months.

 Puppies and kittens started on heartworm medications that contain intestinal wormers do not need to be dewormed every 2 weeks.
 No heartworm medications are effective against tapeworms, which puppies and kittens get from fleas.
-Either protect them with anti-flea medications or deworm for tapeworms every 3 months.
+Either protect them with flea medications or deworm for tapeworms every 3 months.

 Some round worms will mature and their eggs will pass into the feces to contaminate the environment if puppies and kittens are dewormed every 3 weeks.
 Deworming every 2 weeks prevents this.
 The Companion Animal Parasite Council calls this strategic deworming.